Austria leaves door open to try to exit Eurofighter contract

-VIENNA (Reuters) - Austria’s defense minister said on Friday he did not rule out trying to exit a 2-billion-euro ($2.5 billion) Eurofighter jet contract should the legal opportunity to do so arise.
+VIENNA, Oct 3 (Reuters) - Austria’s defence minister said on Friday he did not rule out trying to exit a 2-billion-euro ($2.5 billion) Eurofighter jet contract should the legal opportunity to do so arise.

 In 2012, the Alpine republic ordered a review of business deals linked to its 2003 order of 15 Eurofighter jets, aiming to settle allegations by Austrian politicians and German prosecutors that the deals might have served as cloaks for bribes paid to win the contract.